taflaj/micro/README.md

 ## Access Control ##

+Get access level to a given service: `curl -X GET get/access/<service> -d "ip=<id address>"`

+Response is `no` for no access, `ro` for read only, `wo` for write only, `rw` for read & write, or `default` in case access is not defined.
+Requestor must have read access to the access service.

 Set specific access: `curl -X PUT set/access/<service> -d "access=<access>" -d "ip=<id address>" [-d "owner=<owner>] [-d "remarks=<remarks>]`

+Access can be `no` for no access, `ro` for read only, `wo` for write only, and `rw` for read & write.
+Requestor must have write access to the access service.

 Set default access: `curl -X DELETE set/access/<service> -d "ip=<id address>"`

-Access can be `no` for no access, `ro` for read only, `wo` for write only, and `rw` for read & write.
 Requestor must have write access to the access service.

 ## Not Yet Implemented ##